 Tracker Removed - know when the tracking device within your asset is unplugged providing awareness so that you can immediately remedy the situation and not miss out on data.

-Notify - The users assigned to receive the alert.
+Add Users - The users assigned to receive the alert.
 The user will receive the alert based on their notification preferences set in their Profile page in T3.
 If you select SMS text, make sure you have a cell phone number on your profile page.
 For more information, see Setting up Alert Notification Preferences.

 Important: If a user isn't assigned to receive the alert notification, no one will be alerted.
 Instead, the alert incident will display on the asset's trip History under the Asset Details page.